-• The Legislature concurs with the Executive recommendation of \$60 million.
+• The Legislature concurs with the Executive recommendation of \$87.7 M for services and expenses related to technology, equipment, software and services.

 • PART N: The Legislature accepts the Executive's proposal to transfer of the functions of the Office of Cyber Security to the Office of Information and Technology Services (ITS) from the Division of Homeland Security and Emergency Services.